 - Wash the dark green celery stalks, remove the strings, white ends and then cut diagonally.

 - Wash the yellow stalks and cut off the ends.
 Remove the leaves but keep them whole.
 Chop the yellow stalks into 1 inch (2.5cm) batons and slice the stalks diagonally.

 - Peel and remove the pit from the avocado, then dice.

 - Add all ingredients to a mixing bowl, season then toss to combine.
 Taste and adjust seasonings.

-- Arrange in a salad bowl, scatter the olives on top and keep chilled until ready to serve
+- Arrange in a salad bowl, scatter extra olive on top, sprinkle with the paprika for a pop of colour, and keep chilled until ready to serve